reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 }
 ```

-If we test our API like this you will notice that you get a 501 response (Not Implemented).
+If we test our API without having implemented a method of `UserApi`, we'll get a 501 response (Not Implemented).
 Why?

 ```shell script
 curl -I http://localhost:8080/user/Petros